 If the pen is activated while the FOR/NEXT loop is executing, the subroutine will be performed, but program control will return to line 200 instead of completing the FOR/NEXT loop.
-The original GOSUB entry will be cancelled by the RETURN statement, and any other GOSUB, WHILE, or FOR (e.g., an ON STRIG statement) that was active at the time of the trap will remain active.
+The original GOSUB entry will be cancelled by the RETURN statement, and any other GOSUB, WHILE, or FOR (e.g., an CN STRIG statement) that was active at the time of the trap will remain active.
 But the current FOR context will also remain active, and a "FOR without NEXT" error may result.

-Chapter Seven Commands, Functions, and Statements

-CHAPTER 7 BASIC COMMANDS, FUNCTIONS AND STATEMENTS
+BASIC COMMANDS, FUNCTIONS AND STATEMENTS

-7 7.1 ABS Function
+7.1 ABS Function

-id s Syntax

 ABS(X)

-P Purpose To return the absolute value of the expression X.
+To return the absolute value of the expression X.

-Example PRINT ABS(7(-5))
+PRINT ABS(7(-5))

-11 vill yield 35

-Li

-Ц

-Ц

-ŭ

-Ŭ